ATTODataPortal/Documents-1/HowTo/HowToRegister.md

 ## 1 Registration

-The registration form is accessible via the *Register* button on the right side.
+The registration form is accessible via the *Register* button on the upper right side.
 All fields of the form are mandatory and it is required to agree to the *Terms and Conditions* and the *Privacy Policy* (Figure 1).
-Then you will be asked to confirm your email address.
+You will get an email and therein asked to confirm your email address.
 In the last step, you have to provide some information (e.g., name, affiliation to the project, organization).
 Based on this information, the BExIS Team will grant permissions for BEXIS2 within three days.

 <img src=".\images_register\image1.png" style="width:6.3in;height:3.03185in" />